All Episodes

 It isn't about gay marriage.

-It is about whether we are going to be ruled by a judicial oligarchy or we are going to live under the laws we, we debate and we pass.
+It is about whether we are going to be ruled by a judicial oligarchy or we are going to live under the laws we, we debate, and we pass.

 It is about the will of the people versus judicial activism, as the phrase is known.

-There is no constitutional right to gay marriage, and I'll go a step further.
+There is no constitutional right to gay marriage.

-Whether it's straight or gay, whether it's with you and a man, you and a woman, you and three chickens.
+There is no constitutional right to marriage in the California courts or Constitution, whether it's straight or gay, whether it's with you and a man, you and a woman, you and three chickens.

 There is no right to the benefits that marriage bestows upon you, which fundamentally is a privilege.